Older adults in gaming

 Results

 Feelings of competence decreased with Hell Sucker, with participants expressing frustration towards the controls and interface.
 Feelings of autonomy were also lower.
+This highlighted the impact that controls have on the experience.

 Preference scores stayed consistent across both games for players under 50, but older adults expressed higher preference for Sushi Roll.

-Perceived competence was confirmed to decrease with age, and it is also tied to prior experience.
+Perceived competence decreases with age and lack of experience.
 Providing difficulty settings accounts for player differences and makes games accessible to a much wider audience.

 Since I defended my thesis, accessibility has become a bigger focus.
 Within the past few years, including extensive accessibility settings has become a reason for praise within the industry, and prizes are awarded to studios that go above and beyond.
 However, there is still a long way to go.